ctrlaltdeleon/infinitygauntlet/design-patterns/creational/AbstractFactory.md

   }
 }

-// Create a door factory which encapsulates the correct door to the correct expert. class DoorFactory {
+// The door factory encapsulates the correct door to the correct expert. class DoorFactory {
   constructor() {
     this.makeDoor = () => {};